merlos/panatrans-api/README.md

 Deletes the stop_sequence that links the trip identified by `trip_id` and the stop identified by `stop_id`.

-## Export
+## Export Calls

-There is a set of calls to get a list of the resources that have been created or changed since a particular date.
+There is a set of calls to get the resources that have been created or changed since a particular date.

 These calls are useful either to get a full database dump or to keep track of the hanges changes in the server database (incremental upates, monitoring).